Information for children, young people, parents and carers

-If you are a child or young person visiting our service, this guide explains what to expect at the clinic.
+If you are a child or young person visiting our service, this page explains what will happen at the clinic.

-If you are a parent or carer of a girl who is visiting our service, you can use this guide to explain what to expect at the clinic.
+If you are a parent or carer of a girl who is visiting our service, you can use this page to explain what will happen at the clinic.

 The clinic

-Birmingham Community Healthcare NHS Trust run a monthly clinic to see children under the age of 18 years who have been or are suspected to have been subjected to FGM/C.
+Birmingham Community Healthcare NHS Trust run a monthly clinic to see children under the age of 18 years who have been or might have been subjected to FGM/C.

 We offer sensitive care for affected children and young people.